According to a recent report from Infiniti Research, the global GPU market is expected to surpass 67.71 million units by 2020.

 This will include Skylake-X, Skylake-W and Kaby Lake-X. Skylake-X and Kaby Lake-X will feature the new LGA2066 Socket AKA Socket R4 and use the Kaby Lake-X PCH.
 Skylake-W is targeted towards workstations and won’t have much impact on the consumer market.

-The successor to Broadwell-E will be Skylake-X, which is fairly similar to what we see from [...]
+The successor to Broadwell-E will be Skylake-X, which is fairly similar to what we [...]

 John Taylor, the Vice President of Worldwide Marketing at AMD, addressed a group of journalists in Australia yesterday.
 In his address, he remarked that AMD’s upcoming 14nm CPUs, based on their all-new Zen microarchitecture, would compete favorably with Intel on “performance, power and specifications – not just price”.